Sigurs/dlzpy/README.md

 - Sometimes the automatic initialization does not work.
   - Solution 1: Power cycle the USB device.
   - Solution 2: Manually run the initialization ```sudo -u dlzpy /opt/dlzpy/scripts/udev.sh``` and restart pipewire ```pkill -9 pipewire```
-- Considerably less stable on Ubuntu than Arch.
-  - Udev rules don't seem to trigger automatically
-  - Python script itself works only part of the time?
-  - Pipewire not updating?

 ### TODO
 - Alsa configuration for different channels.